pablofdezalc/akaze/README.md

 If you want to use OpenMP parallelization you will need to install OpenMP in your system In Linux you can do this by installing the gomp library
-## Library Dependencies

-The code is mainly based on the **OpenCV** library using the C++ interface.

-In order to compile the code, the following libraries to be installed on your system:
-- **OpenCV version 2.4.0 or higher**
-- **CMake version 2.6 or higher**

-If you want to use **OpenMP** parallelization you will need to install OpenMP in your system In Linux you can do this by installing the **gomp** library

 You will also need **doxygen** in case you need to generate the documentation